erp12/Agent-Sim/README.md

       :size (:frame-size @sim-argmap))))
 ```
 The argmap must hold information for the quil sketch and the run-simulation function must 1) add all the agents atom 2) start the quil sketch.

-## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at
-your option) any later version.